-As you start shopping for a new central air conditioner or heat pump, chances are you’ll come across the acronym BTU.
+As you start shopping for a new central air conditioner, heat pump, or gas furnace, chances are you’ll come across the acronym BTU.
 But what does BTU mean?

-BTU stands for British Thermal Unit, a unit of measurement that shows just how much energy your cooling unit uses to remove heat from your home within an hour.
-Specifically, one BTU equals the amount of heat required to raise or lower the temperature of one pound of water by one degree Fahrenheit.
+BTU stands for British Thermal Unit, a unit of measurement that shows just how much energy your heating or cooling unit uses to remove heat from your home within an hour.
+Specifically, one BTU equals the amount of heat required to lower or raise the temperature of one pound of water by one degree Fahrenheit.

 It’s a standard unit for the measurement of heat energy.
 That means it can be used to rate energy transfer for air conditioners, heat pumps, furnaces, cooking devices, and other heating and cooling appliances.